Dark night safety for cats

 With the shorter days and longer nights, it’s best to get your cat indoors early and keep it there, especially if you’re expecting fireworks.
 Remember to lock the catflap, keep doors and windows closed and draw the curtains/pull down the blinds to shut out any bright flashes and reduce noise.

-Our head nurse, Anna, suggests providing a hiding place where your cat feels safe, maybe tucked behind the sofa or on the bed.
+Our head nurse, Sarah, suggests providing a hiding place where your cat feels safe, maybe tucked behind the sofa or on the bed.
 If it already has a favourite hiding place, you can make it even better with extra bedding and a few treats.

 Try not to react if your cat becomes restless or stressed as this can actually end up reinforcing its behaviour.